Civil Engineering Building (H20)

 What do people not understand about you do?

 Almost all human activities and natural phenomena are spatially distributed, so can be studied using geospatial information systems.
 For example, I collaborate with archaeologists to identify and map artefacts using non-destructive geospatial information technology, and also co-work with medical professionals to explore correlation between diseases and geographical context of patients.

 Advice for prospective civil and environmental engineers

 The broadness of geospatial information systems is only limited by your own imagination.
 Geospatial technologies are now being used by local governments and business firms on a daily basis.
-Geospatial Technology is a game changer that shapes the future.
+Geospatial technologies are a game changer that shapes the future.
 Be a leader, not a follower.